[Exclusive] MEPs' Cuba trip foiled by US embargo

 Already a member?

-The letter comes comes ahead of a European Parliament resolution on Cuba this week, and amid a wider discussion on EU strategic autonomy on the global stage.
+The letter comes ahead of a European Parliament resolution on Cuba this week, and amid a wider discussion on EU strategic autonomy on the global stage.

 Metz chairs the European Parliament's delegation to Central America (DCAM), which had over the summer requested a September mission to Cuba.